About the Grierson Awards

 Established in 1972, the Griersons are the biggest event in the UK documentary calendar.
 The awards recognise and celebrate documentaries from Britain and abroad that have made a significant contribution to the genre and that demonstrate quality, integrity, creativity, originality and overall excellence.

-The winners will be announced in a star-studded ceremony hosted by comedian and impressionist, Jon Culshaw, on Monday 7th November at The Mermaid, Blackfriars, London.
+The winners will be announced in a star-studded ceremony on Monday 6th November at The Mermaid, Blackfriars, London.
+Ticket booking will open in early September.